 You are here

-Presented by Maurice Belote.
 Communication is at the core of everything we do with children and youth who are deafblind.
-Supporting students who are deafblind to become proficient communicators can challenge family members and even the most skilled and experienced educators.
-The session will review features of communication that are unique to children who are deafblind and/or who have significant support needs, including the impact of stress and anxiety on communication, using authentic assessment data to drive decision making, managing large transdisciplinary teams, and debunking the myth that it is ever too late to become a competent communicator.
+Supporting students who are deaf-blind to become proficient communicators can challenge family members and even the most skilled and experienced educators.
+But there is rarely anything as thrilling as watching a child successfully communicate for the first time, whether it is to name an object or action or whether it is to express an emotion or describe an abstract concept.
+Day one of a two-day training will include a focus on the features of communication that are unique to children who are deaf-blind and/or who have significant support needs and offer evidence-based strategies that address the needs of emerging communicators.
+The session will also cover the use of authentic assessment data to drive decision making, how to manage large transdisciplinary teams, the impact of stress and anxiety on communication, and will debunk the myth that it is ever too late to become a competent communicator.

 "Making Inclusion Meaningful for Students with Significant Support Needs - Part 1"